YAMAHA MT-125 (2020 - on) Review

 Also adding to the excitement is a redesigned exhaust, which has been worked on for improved sound quality (and is very important when you’re 17).
 Delivering a charming purr from its standard end can, the motor is audible at any speed and really encourages you to work the bike hard to achieve the most from its output.

 For smoother downshifts and a lighter lever action, there is also a slipper clutch, which uses less plates to achieve a lighter weight.
-As well as helping new riders as they get to grips with the manual box, the light lever also allows for optimum low-speed control when scything through city traffic.
+As well as helping new riders as they get to grips with the six-speed manual box, the light lever also allows for optimum low-speed control when scything through city traffic.

 You can read an in-depth explination of the Yamaha MT-125's VVA system here.